page 1 | 2 | 3 | 4 | 5 | 6 | 7

 before halftime.
 The second quarter had screamed by.

 I almost ran to the mouth of the tunnel to section 102, grabbed the boxes for the first two rows and headed down the stairs.
-It was pretty easy, after all, I was something away for free.
+It was pretty easy, after all, I was giving something away for free.

 I pulled the lid off of the first box.
 "Your souvenir Prince Party pack!
 Enjoy the show!"
 I said, handing the first box to the guy in the first chair.
 The guy in the second chair took notice and actually lifted the box off of the first guy's lap, taking his "party pack" and passing the box along to the next guy.
 It worked.
 Sweet.